geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 When building a Single Page App, you depend on your javascript to create the HTML that the user will interact with.

-With this approach, you ask the server to run the javascript for the page that was requested, and send the resulting HTML directly to your clients.
+With Server-Side Rendering (SSR), you ask the server to run the javascript for the page that was requested, and then, send the resulting
+HTML directly to your clients.

-It is believed that your users will have a better experience with this technique, especially on lower-end devices that will struggle to execute a big javascript files.
+It is believed that your users will have a better experience with this technique, especially on lower-end devices that will struggle to process big javascript files.

-It is also believed that this wields better SEO results, as it easier for crawlers to parse HTML than execute javascript.
+It is also believed that this wields better SEO results, as it easier for crawlers to parse HTML than to execute javascript.

 At the beginning of the project, I was sure I could take advantage of SSR.
 I had set up a few projects in JS that leveraged SSR in the past, and studied libraries like